Costa Rica is home to 116 volcanoes, 7 of which are active! There are also about 300 volcanic cones!

 Turrialba volcano in Costa Rica

 This volcano holds the same name as the charming Valley of Turrialb.
 It is symbol of strength and pride for the people of the area.
 Created in 1955, the Turrialba National Park protects 13 kilometers of mainly cloud forest.
 The area is often active.
 From the crater at the summit of the volcano (3,340 meters), you can see all the way to the Caribbean coast (weather permitting).

 3,450 meters high and cloud covered, the Irazu is the highest volcano in Costa Rica and historically the most active.
 An observation platform offers visitors a bird’s eye view into the crater – 300 meters deep and 1 km wide, containing an bright green lake.

 Arenal Volcano in Costa Rica

-Rincon de la Vieja Volcano in Costa Rica
+Rincon de la Vieja Volcano

-Fumaroles, hot springs, bubbling pools, waterfalls of enchanting and stunning turquoise blue color, that’s what the Tenorio National Park has to offer.
-Do not miss the Río Celeste whose color will leave a lasting memory.
-The site, still off the beaten path, is perfect for hikers and nature lovers.
+Fumaroles, hot springs, bubbling pools, enchanting turquoise blue waterfalls… that’s what the Tenorio National Park has to offer.
+Don’t miss the Río Celeste ,whose color will leave a lasting memory.
+The site, off the beaten path, is perfect for hikers and nature lovers alike.